omarsar/nlp_overview/README.md

 ## About the book project
 The following are the main reasons for this project:
-- A open resource to help guide young researchers in the field
+- An open resource to help guide young researchers in the field
-- A collaborative platform where both experts and young researchers can suggest edits based on their findings and experimental results
+- A collaborative platform where expert researchers can suggest changes (e.g., incorporate SOTA results) based on their recent findings and experimental results
--

 ## Contributing
 There are various ways to contribute to this project.
 Refer to the issue section to learn more about how you can help with this project.

-## Things to do
-To be announced...
+Or you can make suggestions in the form of an issue as well.